694 pages @350 wds/pg

 It is well-known that Mann based the tale on his own well-to-do merchant family.
 The character thought to be modelled on himself is young Hanno, the artistic son whose death after a short life of not fitting into his family's plans for him to be its saviour from decline finally signals the end of the dynasty.

-Each Buddenbrook generation, since the original mercantile founder of the family's wealth, faced increasingly difficult dilemmas of having to choose between personal inclinations—love, art, pleasure—and family obligations.
-And increasingly the choice of the latter took its toll.
+Each Buddenbrook generation, since the original mercantile founder of the family's wealth, faces increasingly difficult dilemmas of having to choose between personal inclinations on one hand—love, art, pleasure—and family obligations on the other.
+And increasingly the choice of the latter takes its toll.